-“The SiC-on-insulator platform our group pioneered is similar to the silicon-on-insulator technology widely used in semiconductor industry for a variety of applications,” said Tianren Fan, member of the research team.
-“It enables wafer-level manufacturing of SiC devices, paving the way toward commercialization of integrated photonic quantum information processing solutions based on SiC,” said Ali A. Eftekhar, member of the research team.
+“The SiC-on-insulator platform our group pioneered is similar to the silicon-on-insulator technology widely used in the semiconductor industry for a variety of applications,” said Tianren Fan, a member of the research team.
+“It enables wafer-level manufacturing of SiC devices, paving the way toward commercialization of integrated photonic quantum information processing solutions based on SiC,” said Ali A. Eftekhar, a member of the research team.

 Fully exploiting the new platform’s unique capabilities required developing the ability to tune its optical properties so that a single chip-based structure can be used to provide different functions.
 The researchers accomplished this by using the thermo-optic effect in which changing a material’s temperature modifies its optical properties, such as refractive index.

 They began by fabricating tiny ring-shaped optical cavities, or microring resonators, using the crystalline SiC-on-insulator technology.
 In each resonator, light at certain wavelengths, called its resonance wavelengths, traveling around the ring will build up strength through constructive interference.
 The resonator then can be used to control the amplitude and phase of the light in a waveguide coupled to it.
 To create a tunable resonator with a high degree of control, the researchers fabricated electric heaters on top of the microrings.
 When an electric current is applied to the integrated microheater, it locally increases the temperature of the SiC microring and thus changes its resonant wavelengths thanks to the thermo-optic effect.